Looking for a way to add Google Analytics to WordPress without a plugin?

 Plus, MonsterInsights lets you set up advanced tracking features with just a few clicks, such as:

-- Enhanced eCommerce tracking for your WooCommerce, Easy Digital Downloads, GiveWP, MemberPress, LifterLMS, and Restrict Content Pro stores
+- eCommerce and User Journey tracking for your WooCommerce, Easy Digital Downloads, GiveWP, MemberPress, LifterLMS, Restrict Content Pro, and MemberMouse stores

 - File download tracking to see how many times each file is downloaded

-- Popular post widget so you can show your most popular posts to your audience
+- A popular post/product widget so you can show your most popular posts or products to your audience

 To start, just follow these simple steps to add Analytics to your website.